U2F Authenticators and Duo

 The next time you log on using Duo, simply tap or insert your U2F token to log in.
 Some types of U2F tokens flash as a prompt for you to authenticate.
 You do not need to explicitly select the U2F token to use it.

-Adding a U2F Token From the Authentication Prompt
+Adding a U2F Token From the Duo Prompt

 If you previously enrolled other devices in Duo, you can easily add your new U2F token as an additional authenticator as long as your administrator has enabled Duo's self-service portal.

 Navigate to your Duo-protected service and log in.
-At the Duo authentication prompt you'll see an Add a new device link on the left.
+At the Duo Prompt you'll see an Add a new device link on the left.
 Click it and approve the Duo login request using your already enrolled phone or other device.

 Proceed with the U2F enrollment process as shown above in Initial Enrollment with a U2F Token.